fru-io/docs/docs/jobs.md

 ---
 title: Jobs
-description: How DDEV-Live hosting works withh the concept of jobs
+description: How Fru.io hosting works withh the concept of jobs
 ---
 # Jobs

-Many of the commands that are issued against the DDEV-Live platform are processed as a job.
+Many of the commands that are issued against the Fru.io platform are processed as a job.
 In each instance of a command that generates a job you will be given a job ID that allows you to track the status of the job.
 When a job is complete it is not deleted so that you can continue to check it's status as necessary.

 ## Getting a Job ID
-The following example generates a job as a result of performing a [database backup](https://docs.ddev.com/databases/#database-backups) against a [site](sites.md) named `mysite` for the `ddev-demo` [organization](organizations.md).
+The following example generates a job as a result of performing a [database backup](https://docs.fru.io/ databases/#database-backups) against a [site](sites.md) named `mysite` for the `Fru-demo` [organization](organizations.md).
 The job ID will always bethe last line of output that is returned once a command is [executed](exec.md).
-In this example, the job ID is `ddev-demo/mysite-h9fqh`.
+In this example, the job ID is `Fru-demo/mysite-h9fqh`.
 ```
-$ ddev-live backup database mysite
+$ Fru.io backup database mysite
-Initiated database backup: ddev-demo/mysite-h9fqh
+Initiated database backup: Fru-demo/mysite-h9fqh
 ```

 ## Getting a Job's Details
-`ddev-live describe` is used to view more details about a specific job.
-You can describe jobs related to [backups](https://docs.ddev.com/backups/), [databases](https://docs.ddev.com/databases/), [execs](https://docs.ddev.com/exec/), [restores](https://docs.ddev.com/restores/), and [sites](https://docs.ddev.com/sites/).
+`Fru.io describe` is used to view more details about a specific job.
+You can describe jobs related to [backups](https://docs.fru.io/ backups/), [databases](https://docs.fru.io/ databases/), [execs](https://docs.fru.io/ exec/), [restores](https://docs.fru.io/ restores/), and [sites](https://docs.fru.io/ sites/).

-The following command describes a database backup that was successfully generated for the `mysite` [site](sites.md) against the `ddev-demo` [organization](organizations.md).
+The following command describes a database backup that was successfully generated for the `mysite` [site](sites.md) against the `Fru-demo` [organization](organizations.md).
 ```
-$ ddev-live describe backup database mysite-jtsg8
+$ Fru.io describe backup database mysite-jtsg8
 Name:     mysite-jtsg8
-Org:      ddev-demo
+Org:      Fru-demo
 Created:  2d ago (2020-04-29 09:32:42 -0400 EDT)
 Database: mysite
 Complete: true